History of Our Country Club in Riverside, CA

 The Golf Course

-Victoria’s first golf course was designed by founding member Fred Heath in October, 1903.
+Victoria’s first golf course was designed by founding member Fred Heath in October 1903.
 Heath was a respected druggist, a member of Rubidoux Club and one of Riverside’s finest golfers.
 He had previously assisted with modifications to the Box Springs course.
-The original nine hole course started much like today’s course, its opening tee shot playing north, 400 yards from approximately the location of the current upper practice green.
-At that time, the lake on #1 did not exist and shots were played over a 20 foot high ridge that featured prominently in the strategy of the hole and was retained for future course redesigns.
+The original nine-hole golf course started much like today’s course, its opening tee shot playing north, 400 yards from approximately the location of the current upper practice green.
+At that time, the lake on #1 did not exist and shots were played over a 20-foot high ridge that featured prominently in the strategy of the hole and was retained for future course redesigns.
 The remaining holes weaved along the arroyo, west of current Sedgewick Avenue, highlighted by the 250 yard, uphill par 4 eight hole which played over a large bunker to a small, punchbowl green.